You are here

 Kanessa is Constitutional Accountability Center’s Office Manager.
 Kanessa has more than 18 years of experience in the administrative field and utilizes her vast experience to handle the day to day operations of our office.
 Prior to joining CAC, Kanessa worked as the Senior Executive Assistant to the Vice President of Policy & Development for Amtrak.

-Emily is Constitutional Accountability Center’s blogger and staff writer.
+Emily is Constitutional Accountability Center’s Communications and Policy Associate.
 Previously, Emily served as Communications Director for Congressman Bart Gordon (D-TN) and as shared staff to the House Committee on Science and Technology during the 111th Congress.
 She has also served on seven campaigns around the country at the statewide, congressional and municipal levels, in press staff and strategic consulting roles.
 Emily received her B.A. in Government and Film with major honors from Claremont McKenna College.

 Kelly is Constitutional Accountability Center’s Opinion Shop Director.
 Before joining CAC, Kelly held a variety of communications and research positions in Washington, D. C. She began her career at The Brookings Institution, and then moved to the Alliance for Justice where, as Press Secretary, she worked on a number of high profile legal advocacy issues including judicial nominations, political speech, and habeas corpus protections.
 After leaving AFJ, Kelly worked to increase voter engagement among unmarried women and other underrepresented members of the electorate, and then served as Communications Director for iCivics, Justice Sandra Day O’Connor’s civic learning initiative, where she found herself writing speeches for and traveling the country with the Justice to promote civic knowledge.
 Kelly has also served as a communications consultant, providing expert speechwriting, writing, and editing for a number of nonprofit clients.
 Her words on behalf of others and herself have appeared in the Washington Post, New York Times, Politico, Huffington Post, the American Bar Association’s Judges’ Journal, and even a TED Talk, among other outlets.
 Kelly has a J.D. from Georgetown University Law Center and a B.A. from Carleton College.

 Brianne is Constitutional Accountability Center’s Appellate Counsel.
 Brianne joined CAC from private practice at O'Melveny & Myers (OMM), where she was Counsel in the firm’s Supreme Court and appellate practice.
 From 2009-11, prior to joining OMM, Brianne was an Attorney-Adviser in the Office of Legal Counsel at the U.S. Department of Justice.
 She also served as a law clerk for Justice Stephen Breyer on the U.S. Supreme Court, a law clerk for Judge Robert A. Katzmann on the U.S. Court of Appeals for the Second Circuit, and a law clerk for Judge Jed S. Rakoff on the U.S. District Court for the Southern District of New York.
-Brianne’s academic writings have appeared in the Yale Law Journal, the Duke Law Journal, the Northwestern University Law Review, the American University Law Review, and the Yale Law & Policy Review.
+Brianne’s academic writings have appeared in, among others, the Yale Law Journal, the Duke Law Journal, the Northwestern University Law Review, the Washington Law Review, and the NYU Journal of Law & Liberty, and her popular writings have appeared in outlets such as the Washington Post, the LA Times, Slate, The New Republic, CNN.com, and Reuters, and on numerous blogs, including Huffington Post, SCOTUSblog, ACSblog, and Balkinization.
 Brianne received her J.D. from Yale Law School and her M.A./B.S. from Emory University.
 Her master's thesis in political science examined judicial behavior on the U.S. Supreme Court.

-Mei-Wah is Constitutional Accountability Center’s Research and Administrative Associate.
-Mei-Wah received her B.A. in Political Science from Yale University.
-Prior to joining CAC, Mei-Wah was the Paralegal Supervisor for the Federal Defenders of New York, where she assisted in the defense of indigent individuals charged with federal crimes.
-She previously interned for the Human Services Coalition of Dade County and with the Open Democracy Advice Centre in Cape Town, South Africa.
+Mei-Wah is Constitutional Accountability Center’s Development and Research Manager, and previously served as CAC’s Research Associate.
+She received her B.A. in Political Science from Yale University.
+Prior to joining CAC, Mei-Wah was the Paralegal Supervisor for the Federal Defenders of New York, where she assisted in the defense of indigent individuals charged with federal crimes and oversaw the organization’s paralegal program.
+Mei-Wah previously worked on civic engagement issues, both as an intern for the Open Democracy Advice Centre in Cape Town, South Africa and for the Human Services Coalition of Dade County.

 Joey is Constitutional Accountability Center’s Opinion Shop Associate.
 He received his B.A. from Amherst College, where he had a dual major in United States History and Astrophysics.
 Prior to joining CAC, Joey worked as a regional field officer on a New York City mayoral campaign.
 He has also held internships in the NASA Headquarters Office of Communications and in the D.C. office of Congressman Howard Berman of California.
 Previously, Joey worked as an inmate tutor and teaching assistant in the Hampshire County Jail’s education department.